-Want to Copy Windows 7 from One Computer to another
+How to Copy Windows 7 from One Computer to another Safely

-Even if Windows 10 has been released for such a long time, many users use Windows 7 still.
-They are familiar with this operating system and feel it is more convenient at the same time.
-Sometimes they clone Windows 7 to new hard drive to upgrade old disk.
-However, they may want to move Windows 7 to another computer to upgrade PC in following situations.
+In fact, many users use Windows 7 still, because they are familiar with this operating system and feel it is more convenient at the same time.
+Sometimes, they jsut need to upgrade old disk by cloning Windows 7 to new hard drive.
+However, in the following situations, you need to move Windows 7 to another computer.

-Activate an older version of Windows operating system to Windows 7 from a different computer.
+Upgrade older version of operating system to Windows 7.

 Surely, there should be other situations when a user would like to transfer operating system from one computer to another.
 But it is more important to start working on how to complete the task.